 6 To Localize or Not to Localize

 Per attribute of type Date and time you can specify whether you want the date and time to be localized.
 This is not a new feature but worth mentioning on this page.
 Both localized and non-localized attributes are stored in UTC but only localized attributes are converted to the time zone of the user when displaying their value.
-Use non-localized attributes if you are not interested in the time component (e.g. birthdays) or if you want a date to look exactly the same all over the world.
+Use non-localized attributes if you are not interested in the time component (for example, birthdays) or if you want a date to look exactly the same all over the world.

 See the documentation of the Localize property of Attributes for more information.